7 Beautiful Waterfalls to visit in Norway

 59° 57′ N, 06° 34' E

 Låtefossen is a twin watterfall in the Odda valley.
-It has a height of 165 meters and has been a popular travel destination among tourists.
+It has a height of 165 meters and is a popular travel destination among tourists.
 The best part about this waterfall?
 It is easily accessible because it is located directly by the main road 13 between Odda and Rødal.
-Park your car and behold this beautiful piece of nature without any effort.

 Practical